-The student has the right to dispute the disciplinary decision of the Provost (or designee) for all decisions resulting in suspension or expulsion.
-If the student wishes to make an appeal, the student must notify the Chief Operating Officer -International in writing within one week of being notified of the decision, and must provide a full explanation of the reasons for appealing.
-The Provost (or designee) puts forth the reasons for the original decision.
-As soon as possible after the hearing is completed, the Chief Operating Officer - International will notify the student of the final decision in writing.
+A student has the right to appeal a charge of academic misconduct or policy violation, or the penalties assigned for academic misconduct or policy violation, to the DigiPen (Singapore) Provost by emailing to studentlife.sg@digipen. edu.
+The student has the right to dispute the disciplinary decision of the Provost (or designee).
+If the student wishes to make an appeal, the student must notify the Chief Operating Officer - International in writing within one week of being notified of the decision, and must provide a full explanation of the reasons for appealing.
+The Chief Operating Officer - International will notify the student of the final decision in writing.